swathisatish/Sticky-Notes/README.md

 ## How to use
 #### Main Functionality
 - Add a note
-  - Click on the "Add a note" button
+  - Click on the "Add Note" button
 - Delete a note
   - Click "x" on the note
 - Save the notes